JeanBonheur01/MySQL_DataAnalystics/README.md

 The main areas to focus on:
 1. Orders
 2. Stock control
-   - What ingredients go into each pizza
+   - What ingredients go into each pizza?
    - Their quantity based on the size of the pizza
    - The existing stock level
    NB!
 In this project, it is assumed that the lead time for delivery by suppliers is the same for all ingredients.
 4. Staff
    - Which staff members are working and when
    - Based on the staff salary information, determine the cost of each pizza (ingredients+chefs+delivery cost)